 Abstract

-Climate change is affecting life on Earth in many levels, from interfering on metabolic responses at the individual level to causing shifts in species distributions and community composition, which scale up to the ecosystem level.
-A less evident but no less important impact are climate-driven shifts in food webs, which are overlooked due to the paucity of data and difficulty to generate reliable models.
+Climate change is affecting life on Earth in many levels, from affecting metabolic responses of individuals to causing shifts in species distributions and community composition, which may scale up to the ecosystem level by affecting productivity and stability.
+A less evident but not less important impact are climate-driven shifts in food webs, which are overlooked due to the paucity of data and difficulty to generate reliable models.
 We developed a food web model of a tropical near-pristine reef ecosystem and analyzed changes on living biomass and the ecosystem structure as a response to climate change scenarios over the 21st century.
 By the end of the century, total living biomass is expected to decrease by 1%, 8 % and 44% under the low, medium and high emissions scenarios, respectively.
-As total fish biomass decrease under high emissions scenario, ecosystem structure will shift from a system with greater relative abundance of herbivorous/detritivorous fish, and suspensivorous benthic invertebrates to a system typified by relatively more invertivorous fishes, suspension feeding zooplankton, and algal turfs that thrives while corals collapse.
-This climate-driven community shift is likely to degrades the food web by altering the dominant flows of energy, potentially favouring microbialization and reducing ecosystem resilience, functioning and services.
-These results highlight the risk of severe biodiversity losses from climate change in tropical pristine reef ecosystems and provide a framework for predicting when these events may occur.
+As total fish biomass decrease under high emissions scenario, ecosystem structure will shift from a system with greater relative abundance of herbivorous/detritivorous fish and suspensivorous benthic invertebrates, to a system typified by relatively more invertivorous fishes, suspension feeding zooplankton, and algal turfs that thrives while corals collapse.
+This climate-driven community shift is likely to degrades the food web by altering the dominant flows of energy, potentially favouring microbiolization and reducing ecosystem resilience, functioning and services.
+Besides providing a predictive framework, our results highlight how the risk of severe biodiversity losses from climate change in tropical pristine reef ecosystems can scale up and affect the entire food web and thus energy flow and ecosystem functioning.

 Introduction

 Human-induced climate change is affecting ecosystems in all continents and oceans (Sunday et al. 2012; McCauley et al. 2015; Lotze et al. 2019).
 Rising temperatures will transform ecosystems into new configurations, towards more homogeneous and less stable biological communities (Sydeman et al. 2015; Nolan et al. 2018).
 The predicted ocean warming under high greenhouse-gas emissions scenarios will severely affect species distribution, abundance and extinction rates (Bryndum‐Buchholz et al. 2019; Pörtner 2019).
-Beyond species, climate change will affect the entire food webs that control the dynamics and stability of biological communities, as well as energy and matter flow within and across ecosystems (Zhang et al. 2017; Gibert 2019).
-Predicting changes in food webs can help us to understand the structure and dynamics of these novel and simplified ecosystems that are likely to emerge under climate change scenarios (Blanchard et al. 2012; O’Gorman et al. 2017).
+Beyond species, climate change will affect entire food webs that control the dynamics and stability of biological communities, as well as energy and matter flow within and across ecosystems (Zhang et al. 2017; Gibert 2019).
+Although overlooked due to lack of data and difficulties in generating reliable models, predicting changes in food webs can help us to understand the structure and dynamics of these novel and simplified ecosystems that are likely to emerge under climate change scenarios (Blanchard et al. 2012; O’Gorman et al. 2017).

 Coral reefs are among the most diverse and sensible ecosystems on planet, being severely impacted by human-induced climate change (Burrows et al. 2011; Hughes et al. 2017; Sully et al. 2019).
 Major impacts on these ecosystems include coral bleaching and mortality leading to loss of structural complexity and diversity (Graham and Nash 2013; Magel et al. 2019), shifts in species distribution (Pecl et al. 2017) and changes in the ecosystem trophic structure with increasing algal cover prompting a higher importance of microbes in the energy flow (i.e., microbialization; Haas et al. 2016).
-The degradation of these ecosystems threatens important services, including fisheries, on which millions of humans rely (Pratchett et al. 2014; Hughes et al. 2017).
+Besides ecosystem functioning, the degradation of coral reefs threatens important services, including fisheries (Pratchett et al. 2014; Hughes et al. 2017) and tourism (REFs), on which millions of humans rely.